 Coronavirus: an update from Equally Well UK

-As circumstances develop due to coronavirus, it is easy to feel overwhelmed by uncertainty.
+As the coronavirus wears on, it is easy to feel overwhelmed by uncertainty.
 We will all have worries and experience disruption to daily life, and this will be even more difficult to deal with for those of us who already struggle with our mental health.

 In times of uncertainty, it’s more important than ever that we take care of our mental health and look out for people living with mental illness.
 While the current circumstances make this more challenging, even small gestures and actions can make a difference.
 There are some useful resources below on how we can take care of ourselves and others and get through this together.

-For more videos from Sarah and Centre for Mental Healths Chief Econnomist please click here to visit the Centre’s Covid-19 page.
+For more videos from Sarah and Centre for Mental Healths Chief Econnomist please click here to visit the Centre’s Covid-19 page, which includes their briefing on supporting mental health during Covid-19.

 Managing our mental health during COVID-19